Big Ten Conference: All-time school records

 † Minnesota vacated its 1997 Big Ten Conference regular season title, Michigan vacated its 1998 Big Ten tournament title, and Ohio State vacated its 2002 Big Ten tournament, as well as 2000 and 2002 regular season titles, due to NCAA sanctions.
-Minnesota was the champion for both the Premo-Porretta Power Poll and the Helms Athletic Foundation in 1902, but was only the Premo-Porretta champion in 1903 and only the Helms champion in 1919.
+Minnesota was retroactively selected as a national champion by the Helms Athletic Foundation for 1902 and 1919.

 National championships, Final Fours, and NCAA tournament appearances

-Big Ten Conference basketball programs have combined to win 10 NCAA men's basketball championships as Big Ten members, with another current member having won a national championship before joining the conference.
-UCLA has won eleven, Indiana has won five, Michigan State has won two, while Michigan, Ohio State and Wisconsin have won one national championship each as Big Ten members.
-Maryland won one national championship while a member of the Atlantic Coast Conference, and Oregon won the first NCAA tournament in 1939.
+Big Ten Conference basketball programs have combined to win 11 NCAA men's basketball championships as Big Ten members: Indiana has won five, Michigan and Michigan State has each won two, while Ohio State and Wisconsin have won one national championship each as Big Ten members.
+Maryland won one national championship while a member of the Atlantic Coast Conference in 2002, Oregon won the first NCAA tournament in 1939, and UCLA won eleven championships between 1964 and 1995.
 Fifteen teams have advanced to the Final Four at least once in their history.
 Ten Big Ten schools (Indiana, Michigan State, Illinois, Purdue, Ohio State, Maryland, Iowa, Michigan, Wisconsin, and UCLA) are among the national top 50 in all-time NCAA tournament appearances.